irisnet/irishub/docs/features/stake.md

 2. Validator

     Validator is a full IRISHUB node.
 As a full nodes, it will sync all blocks and execute all transactions, which will consume much storage and computation resoure.
-If its voting power is zero, it is just a normal full node or validator candidates or jailed validator.
-Once its voting power is positive, then it is a validator.
+If its voting power is zero, it is just a normal full node or a validator candidate.
+Once its voting power is positive, then it is a real validator.

 3. Delegator && Delegation

 	People that cannot, or do not want to run validator nodes, can still participate in the staking process as delegators.
-After delegators delegate some tokens to some validators, then these delegator will gain delegation from corresponding validators.
-Delegating tokens is called bonding tokens to validators.
+After delegating some tokens to validators, delegators will gain delegations from corresponding validators.
+Delegating tokens is also called bonding tokens to validators.
 Later we will have detailed description on it.
 Besides, a validator operator is also a delegator.
 Usually, a validator operator only has delegation on its own validator.
 But it can also have delegation on other validators.

 4. Validator Candidates